MahamudM90/Crwnstore-House/README.md

 ### Work Under Progress
-The app is Being under maintenance, as more work needs to be done.
+The app is Being under Maintenance, as more work needs to be done.

 Current functionality includes: